FederatedAI/FATE/examples/experiment_template/user_usage/dsl_v1_predict_tutorial.md

             "retmsg": "success"
         }

 Then we can get a return message contains model_id and model_version.
+They are needed for making a prediction conf.

+## Retrieve model_id and model_version
+Forget to save model_id and model_version in the returned message ?
+That's OK.
+You can query corresponding model_id and model_version of a job using

 ## Make a predict conf
 We can modify existing predict conf by replacing model_id, model_version and data set name with yours to make a new